Chaplain (Reformed Tradition)

 SPS recruitment and selection practice is based on the fundamentals of our Behavioural Competency Framework.
 This identifies behaviours and standards required both of applicants seeking to join us, and our staff in their respective roles.
 Assessment of specific behaviours, of which there are twelve, will be determined by the role you are applying for.
 Whilst it is unlikely you will be assessed on all of them , you will be assessed on these identified as key to role.

-Theological/Pastoral qualification at a recognised Theological College or equivalent.
+Theological/Pastoral qualification from a recognised Theological College.

 This opportunity is closed to applications.